clkim/DeepLearningPython35/README.md

 (Skip until class) To see an example of the flexible but somewhat hackish and minimalist changes I made in _test.py_ in order to run the desired demo:
 (Note: red is for text deleted, green is for text added; hit space bar once to scroll down one page;
 when you see `(END)` of document, enter _q_ to quit and get back to the command line prompt.)
+In the respective branch below
 - For the Part 1 class: in the _chap1_30-hidden-neurons-3.0-eta_ branch, at command line run
 `git diff ea229ac 6ba2425`
-to see the small changes to the _test.py_ file in that branch
+- For the Part 2 (Section 1) class: in the _chap6_2ConvPool-FullyConn-Softmax-ReLU-L2_ branch, at command line run
+`git diff fe4ced0 025d21b`

 Acknowledgement: The repository is forked from the _DeepLearningPython35_ repository of _Michal Daniel Dobrzanski_ who ported the book's code from
 Python 2.7 to Python 3.5 and wrote the "orchestrator" testing file _test.py_.